blacknstones/well-bean/README.md

 ## Functionalities

-User Well-bean Board
+### User bean Board
+Set daily well-being goals and track your progress.

-Project Board
+### Project Board
+Create lists and tasks to manage your project.

-Chat With Direct Messages
+### Chat
+Send real-time, direct message to your teammates.

-Zoom Integration
+### Zoom Integration
+Schedule zoom meeting for your team.

-Calendar
+### Calendar

-Data Visualisation of

-Unique  Visual Display and the Css of the Application.
+View, create and edit your event and well-being tasks.

-## Built With
+## Technologies

 Java